-My approach to teaching Journalism is simple: While tools and technology are revolutionizing the way we practice journalism, there is no replacement for thoughtful, accurate and ethical reporting and writing.
+My approach to teaching Journalism and Digital Media is simple: While digital technology is revolutionizing the way we practice journalism, there is no replacement for thoughtful, accurate and ethical reporting and writing.
 At St. Edward’s, we teach students the skills they need to excel in newsrooms, always marrying those skills with what students are learning in the classroom.
 We offer Journalism specializations in our Communication and English Writing and Rhetoric majors and a Journalism Minor for students in other fields, such as Political Science, Education and Religious Studies.
 We are a small program, but mighty.
-We do our best to bring students face-to-face with practicing journalists whenever possible.
-We encourage our journalism students to take a global perspective and we believe that thoughtful, engaged news consumers and producers become true citizens of the world.
+We bring students face-to-face with practicing journalists.
+We encourage our students to take a global perspective and we believe that thoughtful, engaged news consumers and producers become true citizens of the world.

-We are committed to creating and supporting quality training for journalists across media, at all levels.
-Our students have won internships in newsrooms from The Texas Tribune, in Austin, to Ganett’s Washington, D.C. bureau.
-After graduation, they have won reporting and writing positions at the Austin American-Statesman and the Dallas Morning News, among other publications.
+Our students have won internships in newsrooms from The Texas Tribune, in Austin, to Gannett’s Washington, D.C. bureau.
+They have won reporting and writing positions at the Austin American-Statesman and the Dallas Morning News, among other publications.
 Editors at Hilltop Views have won acceptance to the Berkeley Graduate School of Journalism, Columbia University Graduate School of Journalism and the Medill School of Journalism at Northwestern University, among others.
 They have gone on to earn graduate degrees at the City University of New York’s (CUNY) multimedia graduate journalism program and the Lyndon B. Johnson School of Public Affairs at the University of Texas.

-I received a master’s degree in Journalism from the Columbia University Graduate School of Journalism in 1989 and a bachelor’s degree in English from Smith College in 1984.
+I received a master’s degree in Journalism from the Columbia University Graduate School of Journalism and a bachelor’s degree in English from Smith College.